Simon’s top 5 port cask whiskies

 Apologies for the picture quality here.
 It’s an old photo.

 You’d be wrong in assuming that a higher aged whisky automatically results in a better taste.
-The way to look at whisky, is that a distillery has an idea of a particular taste they wish to create and will do what it takes to most accurately replicate what they envisioned.
+The way to look at whisky is that a distillery has an idea of a particular taste they wish to create and will do what it takes to most accurately replicate what they envisioned.
 If that just so happens to require 21 years then so be it!
-That generally suggests a better taste, as a distillery would not go to such trouble of waiting so long for nothing, but it is not a set rule.
+That generally suggests a better taste, as a distillery would not go to such trouble of waiting so long for nothing but it is not a set rule.

 There is no doubt that The Balvenie is a superb take of port cask whisky, as it was actually my first introduction into port casks.
 Nobody will drink this whisky and feel disappointed but it does come at a hefty £180.
 This is high end territory and for the price really needs to justify itself, which is where it falls down on my list.

-Another feature which lets it down is that at 40% it appears to be chill-filtered.
-This is where the whisky is filtered through a process to prevent clouding by bringing the dram to a very cold temperature (often below 0 degrees).
-A simple way of explaining why chill-filtered can be an issue for some drinkers, is that it can take out some of the nuances in the flavour in the same way an MP3 takes some details out of the sound quality of a song.
-Chill-filtered keeps the fundamental taste of a whiskey (and sometimes the negative effects will barely be noticeable at all) but many claim that it loses some of its character and edges which can give a whisky it’s character.
+A simple way of explaining why chill-filtered can be an issue for some drinkers, is that it can take out some of the nuances in the flavour in the same way an MP3 takes subtle details out of the sound quality of a song.
+Chill-filtered keeps the fundamental taste of a whiskey (and sometimes the negative effects will barely be noticeable) but many claim that it loses some of the character and edges that can give a whisky it’s character.

-Chill-filtered can be forgiven with most whisky and it does not make a huge difference overall but for £180 this is something you should not be expecting.
 The Balvenie is as good as some of the others on my list but loses points for its cost to quality imbalance – with the price being nearly 4 times as much as some of the others on the list.

 4. Penderyn Portwood – 46%

 The Penderyn has a 46% cask strength with no chill-filtered processing.
 This is a rich and very deep whisky, which is exactly what you would expect from a port cask.
-Hints of dark chocolate and oak, creamy with honey and fruits.
-A perfect winter dram!
+It had a slightly harsh aftertaste which let it down slightly.

 3. Arran Port Cask – 50%